 Below is a photo of the back of the USB stick, besides a blue LED that flashes when you're transferring data there isn't really much to see here.

 The DataTraveler 150 doesn't have a capless design but it can be attached on the end of the device to prevent loss of the cap.
-Inside the package of the USB drive there's also a small keychain ring which can be attached to the drive.
+Inside the package of the USB drive there's also a small keychain ring that can be attached to the drive.